-With the introduction of fractional share trading coupled with the race to zero commissions, the competition for clients has become immense.
-Brokerages that don’t offer fractional stock trading might be disadvantaged due to their lack of adaptability.
+With the introduction of fractional trading coupled with the race to zero commissions, the competition for clients has become immense.
+Brokerages that don’t offer it might be disadvantaged due to their lack of adaptability.

 While eliminating commissions hasn’t required much effort from a technological perspective, introducing fractional trading calls for software upgrades.